-Going from a senior in high school to a soon-to-be college graduate is a little daunting, but it's also the perfect time to reflect on how Jesus has been present every step of the way.
-I know a lot of y'all are going to be high school seniors, headed to college, or getting ready to leave the university.
+I remember that feeling, going from a senior in high school to a soon-to-be college graduate.
+It’s a little daunting, but it's also the perfect time to reflect on how Jesus has been present every step of the way.
+I know a lot of you are going to be high school seniors, headed to college, or getting ready to leave the university.
 I also know classes have either started or will be starting in the coming weeks.
 I figured that as I reflect, it wouldn't be a bad idea to share some of my thoughts with you.
-Here are seven key things that I've learned over the course of my college career!
+Here are seven key things that I learned over the course of my college career!
 I pray that they are comforting, helpful, and that Jesus will speak through them.

 1. God's Behind-The-Scenes Work Is Phenomenal

-If over the past 4-5 years I received a dollar for each time I asked Jesus, "Why am I here?
+If over those 4-5 years I received a dollar for each time I asked Jesus, "Why am I here?
 What are you doing?
 Why is this happening?
 Are you sure?"
-I would not be concerned about being unemployed with a college degree.
-I would be ready to retire.
+I wouldn’t have been concerned about being unemployed with a college degree.
+I would’ve been ready to retire.
 Truthfully I've never been good at just accepting a situation for what it is, trusting Him, and having faith that He knows best.
-I'm a huge work in progress, but as a senior, I'm ahead of where I was as a freshman.
+I'm a huge work in progress, but as a senior, I was way ahead of where I was as a freshman.
 There are things God is working on that you cannot see, and that's ok.
 It doesn't mean they aren't happening.

 After Jesus had been crucified on Good Friday, there was Holy Saturday.
 It was dark, Jesus was dead, hope seemed lost, but Holy Saturday was the best reminder that the silence of God doesn't equal the absence of God."
 Joy came in the morning.
 He was at work.
 He's the Master Director.
 We only need to give Him ourselves, a pretty bad cast.
 And yet, He still delivers an incredible film, because it has nothing to do with how bad we are, it has everything to do with how great He is.
 Don't waste your time trying to get a behind-the-scenes sneak peek, as long as you're collaborating with Him, He will deliver a masterpiece.